-Dragon Ball GT: Final Bout (known in Europe and Japan as Dragon Ball: Final Bout) is a 2.5D fighting game developed by TOSE and published by Bandai for the Sony PlayStation in Japan on August 21, 1997, in North America on July 31, 1997, and in Europe on November 2, 1997.
+Dragon Ball GT: Final Bout (known in Europe and Japan as Dragon Ball: Final Bout) is a 2.5D sci-fi fantasy fighting game developed by TOSE and published by Bandai for the Sony PlayStation in Japan (on August 21, 1997), North America (on July 31, 1997), and Europe (on November 2, 1997).

-The sequel to Dragon Ball Z: Shin Butōden, and the last in the Super Butōden series, Final Bout is the first Dragon Ball game released in North America without being heavily localized.
-It is also the first game in the franchise to be fully rendered in 3D and the first game to use assets from the Dragon Ball GT animated series.
-Despite the game's name in North America, most of the characters are from various points in the Dragon Ball Z series.
-It is also the last game in the franchise to be developed by TOSE.
+A spiritual sequel to the Dragon Ball Z: Super Butoden series of fighting games bearing the Dragon Ball license, Final Bout is the first game in the franchise to be fully rendered in 3D, the first to be released in North America without being heavily localized, and the first to use assets from the Dragon Ball GT animated series. it is also the last game in the franchise to be developed by TOSE.

 The standard mode, here players can either face their friends or the computer in random battles.

 Like other Dragon Ball titles, this mode allows players to fight their friends or the computer in Budokai tournament.
 This mode can allow up to eight players to join in.
 Players can also play as their build up character.

 Carried over from Ultimate Battle 22, this feature gives player the chance to train a character of their choosing and save them via a memory card.
 Unlike Ultimate Battle 22, this version of the mode allows to build their characters strength to triple digit levels, and comes with experience chart in their character profile.
 Like Ultimate Battle 22, players have the opportunity to battle their friends with their character in the option called Build Up Battle.

 The game includes 10 playable characters from the start, with seven additional characters and transformations as unlockables and one additional character as the game's unplayable final boss.

 Despite the name of the game in North America, most of the characters resemble their Dragon Ball Z versions rather than Dragon Ball GT.